With Colorado real estate in high demand, local housing markets are experiencing a shortage in inventory for resale.

 For example, if you have a total project budget of $200,000, you should expect to pay $50,000 of that amount for the vacant land since 25% of $200,000 is $50,000.

-This ratio has changed in recent years due to factors like increasing lot prices, escalating construction costs, and the increased demand for smaller homes.
+This ratio has changed in recent years due to increasing lot prices, escalating construction costs, and the increased demand for smaller homes.

-As long as the final project appraises, lenders are flexible with the lot-cost-to-total-cost ratio.
+Lenders are flexible with the lot-cost-to-total-cost ratio as long as the final project appraises.
 Homeowners Associations (HOAs), however, may be less flexible.

 The goal of the HOA regarding design restrictions is to create a visually appealing community of cohesive, stylized homes and landscapes.